gonX/dustforce-wiki/website/_playable_characters/02-dustgirl.md

 Since she and Dustman generally play very similarly, there are several levels where this is actually the deciding factor for character choice.

 In comparison to Dustman, she has higher ground friction, so keeping speed with perfect [dash rhythm](#dash-rhythm) is more important.
-This is particularly seen in dash rhythm Atlas maps.
+This is particularly seen in dash rhythm Atlas maps such as [How Do I Boost](http://atlas.dustforce.com/5518/how-do-i-boost).